Echoflaresat/tiff/README.md

 - If the input is an `io.ReadSeeker`, it wraps it to support `ReadAt`.
 - For striped/tiled TIFFs with supported layout, it avoids reading the full image.
 - Uses [Hashicorp LRU](https://github.com/hashicorp/golang-lru) for caching decompressed tiles.
+- **IMPORTANT**: When a TIFF is successfully parsed using this package’s `striped` or `tiled` backend, the decoded image lazily fetches pixel data.
+Therefore, the original input must remain open and readable for the lifetime of the returned `image.Image`.

 ## 📦 Compatibility